 Pleasant Valley FCE meets

-The Pleasant Valley Family and Community Education Club met recently in the Pleasant Valley United Methodist Church fellowship hall.
+The Pleasant Valley Family and Community Education Club met recently in the Pleasant Valley United Methodist Church fellowship hall in Union City.